ftrackhq/ftrack-connect/doc/developing/hooks/action_launch.rst

 The *action.launch* hook is triggered from the ftrack interface when a user selects an action in the :guilabel:`Actions` menu.
-For more information about launching applications from the web UI, see :ref:`ftrack:using/connect/launch_application`.
+For more information about launching actions from the web UI, see :ref:`ftrack:using/connect/launch_action`.

-The list of applications is provided by the :ref:`developing/hooks/action_discover` :term:`hook`.
-The *action.discover* hook provides a list of applications with ``applicationIdentifier`` and optionally ``applicationData``.
-These parameters are passed to this hook and should be used to launch the correct application.
+The list of actions is provided by the :ref:`developing/hooks/action_discover` :term:`hook`.
+The *action.discover* hook provides a list of actions with ``actionData``.
+These parameters are passed to this hook and can be used when running the action.

-The default hook is a placeholder and should be extended to include correct application commands.
+The default hook is a placeholder and should be extended to include correct action commands.

 Example event passed to hook::

     Event(
         topic='ftrack.action.launch',
         data=dict(
+            actionIdentifier='ftrack-connect-launch-applications-action',
+            actionData=dict(
                 applicationIdentifier='maya-2014',
-            actionIdentifier='ftrack-connect-launch-applications-action',
-            applicationData=dict(
                 foo='bar'
             ),
             context=dict(